 Section B: Questions related to sections 2, 5 and 6 of the EAHP Statements

-Table 2 shows all of the questions asked in the survey regarding sections 2, 5 and 6 of the Statements and, where applicable, the overall percentage of participants who gave a 'positive response' to the question.
+Table 2 [online only] shows all of the questions asked in the survey regarding sections 2, 5 and 6 of the Statements and, where applicable, the overall percentage of participants who gave a 'positive response' to the question.
 When a participant gave a 'negative response' to a question, there was usually a follow-up question of "What is preventing this?"
 Questions where <50% of participants gave a positive response and questions where >75% of participants gave a positive response are highlighted.
 The question numbering indicates the relationship between the questions and respective Statements (eg, S21 is related to Statement 1 in section 2, etc).